-b.
+- b.
 A firefighter assigned to act in the capacity of a Lieutenant shall be paid at the straight time daily rate of the negotiated salary for a Lieutenant, commencing on the first day of assignment to the end of the assignment.
-A firefighter's straight time daily rate shall be determined by dividing base salary by 182.5.
+A firefighter's straight time daily rate shall be determined by dividing base salary by 182.5. - c.
+Firefighters acting in the capacity of a Lieutenant shall receive what is known as "acting pay."
+The City will make every effort to compensate those who have earned acting pay twice per year in February and August.
+The February payment covers acting pay for the period of July 1-December 31 of the previous year.
+The August payment covers the period of January 1-June 30 of the current year.